Emil Kornvig

-Emil Nestved Kornvig (/da/; born 28 April 2000) is a Danish professional footballer who plays as a attacking midfielder for Norwegian Eliteserien club Brann.
+Emil Nestved Kornvig (/da/; born 28 April 2000) is a Danish professional footballer who plays as a attacking midfielder for Polish Ekstraklasa club Widzew Łódź.

 Career

 Lyngby Boldklub

 Kornvig progressed through the Lyngby Boldklub youth academy, before permanently being promoted to the first team in 2020.
 He tested positive for COVID-19 without symptoms on 23 September 2020 ahead of Lyngby's match against FC Nordsjælland.
 On 18 January 2021, he signed a contract extension keeping him at the club until 30 June 2024.
 He suffered relegation to the Danish 1st Division with the club on 9 May 2021 after a loss to last placed AC Horsens.

 Spezia

 On 26 July 2021 he joined Serie A side Spezia.

 Loan to SønderjyskE

 On the same day where he joined Spezia he went to SønderjyskE on loan.

 Loan to Cosenza

 On 1 September 2022, Kornvig joined Cosenza on loan with an option to buy.